John Verelst

 John Verelst (c.
 1670 – 7 March 1734) was an Anglo-Dutch portrait painter.
 He was the third son of Herman Verelst (a portrait painter) and Cecilia Fend.
 He is known mainly for a royal commission for portraits of the men known at the time as the Four Indian Kings, who visited Queen Anne in 1710 from the Province of New York in North America.
-John Verelst is often confused with his uncle, John Verelst (1652-1679).
+John Verelst is often confused with his uncle, John Verelst (1648–1679).

 Biography

 John Verelst was born c.
-1670.
+1670 after his parents had left Amsterdam following the decline in the Low Country art market.
 He was one of the four sons of Herman Verelst (a portrait painter) and Cecilia Fend, originally from Venice.
 Lacking archival evidence, the date is calculated by reference to information about his siblings.
 He is mentioned as a beneficiary in his brother Lodvick’s will between Peter (who did not become an artist) and Michael.
 Peter was born in September 1669 in Amsterdam; Michael’s birth was c.
 1675 in Venice.
 John may have been born while the family was travelling or had travelled from Amsterdam to Venice following the collapse of the art market in the Low Countries.

 Herman Verelst’s career took him from Venice to Ljubljana and thence to Vienna from where the family fled in 1683, reaching London where Herman established himself as a portrait painter.

 John married Anne Tureng at St James's, Duke's Place on 4 November 1692.
 They had eight children.
 The eldest, Herman Verelst (1694-1764), was the secretary or accountant to a number of organizations including the Foundling Hospital and the Trustees for the Establishment of the Colony of Georgia in America.
 Robert (1702-1741) was the father of the colonial governor in India, Harry Verelst.
 William Verelst (1704-1751) alone followed his father in practising as a portrait painter.
 (Note: A full family tree is given by Peter Hancox.)

 In 1711, John and his sister, Adriana Verelst, applied for naturalization.

 John Verelst died on 7 March 1734 in London and was buried three days later at St Christopher le Stocks.
 His will suggests that he was relatively poor having, he claimed, previously distributed his wealth to his children and, presumably, his wife who survived him.
 (Note: Anne Verelst (née Tureng) was buried at St Christopher le Stocks on 14 December 1761.)
 His executors were required to compile an inventory of his possessions and this provides insights into both his domestic and workshop circumstances and some of his last artistic projects.